Aircloak is a company whose ultimate goal is to create value for society by enabling responsible use of personal data.

 Felix Bauer is the CEO and Managing Director of Aircloak.
 He studied Natural Sciences at the University of Cambridge before starting work at the Max Planck Institute for Software Systems in Germany.
 In 2014 he founded Aircloak with the other co-founders Paul and Sebastian.

 Felix is well-known and regarded in the privacy community in Germany and a popular speaker in the field of privacy and security.

 In his free time, he is a competitive archer and an avid sailor.

 Sebastian Probst Eide is CTO and responsible for the technical development of Aircloak Insights.

-During his studies of computer science in Cambridge, he worked on the development of several mobile apps and interned at Google in in Mountain View, California.
+During his studies of computer science in Cambridge, he worked on the development of several mobile apps and interned at Google in Mountain View, California.

-Paul has held research positions at Cornell University, ACIRI, NTT Software Labs, Bellcore,and MITRE, and was Chief Scientist at two Silicon Valley startups.
+Paul has held research positions at Cornell University, ACIRI, NTT Software Labs, Bellcore, MITRE, and was Chief Scientist at two Silicon Valley startups.
 In the past, Paul’s research centered around routing and addressing problems in the Internet and P2P networks.
-Paul’s innovations include NAT, shared-tree multicast, the first P2P multicast system, the first DHT (as part of landmark routing), and Virtual Aggregation.
+In recent years, Paul’s research has focused on online privacy with a focus on anonymized analytics.